Grenfell victim's son 'prays for death'

 They recalled his love for travel and animals, and how he once freed a pigeon whose legs were trapped in twine.

-His daughter Maria said they were unable to show more happy photos to the inquiry because their memories had been lost in the fire.
+His daughter Maria said they were unable to show more happy photos to the inquiry because their memories had been lost in the fire on 14 June last year, which killed 72 people.

 Besotted with granddaughter

-Anthony Disson - known as Tony - was also remembered
+Anthony Disson - known as Tony - who lived on the 22nd floor, was also remembered.

 In a video tribute featuring his wife Cordelia and their sons Harry, Alfie and Charlie, he was described as a "good dad, a brilliant husband and a wonderful granddad".

-Mr Disson was said to have been "besotted with" his granddaughter Talleulah.
+Mr Disson, 65, was said to have been "besotted with" his granddaughter Talleulah.
 She used to call him "dan-dad".

 Even now, she still talks about her "dan-dad", Cordelia said.